-Mushrooms of the Northeast: A Simple Guide to Common Mushrooms — I live in New England and this is the guidebook that I use.
-Great pictures, and pocket-sized so that I can take it with me on walks.
+Mushrooms of the Northeast: A Simple Guide to Common Mushrooms — we live in New England and this is the guidebook that we use.
+Great pictures, and pocket-sized so that we can take it with us on walks.

 The Complete Mushroom Hunter: Illustrated Guide to Foraging, Harvesting and Enjoying Wild Mushrooms — This book is too heavy to bring out onto the field, so on its own is not a good mushroom guide.
 But what is great about this book (aside from the awesome photos) is that it gives instructions on preparing and serving the wild mushrooms that you find.
 It’s full of interesting facts, and even has instructions on how to grow wild mushrooms.